fhiso/legacy-format/data-model.md

 :   .`[HEAD]`.`[CHAN]`

 Description
 :   A code value that represents the character set to be used to interpret this data.
-The default character set is ANSEL, which includes ASCII as a subset.
-UNICODE is not widely supported by most operating systems; therefore, GEDCOM produced using the UNICODE character set will be limited in acceptance for some time.
-See Chapter 3.
-ASCII contains the character set from 0x0 to 0x7F.

 Payload
 :   one of `ANSEL`, `UNICODE`, or `ASCII`